 How do silent auctions work?

 During a silent auction, multiple items are displayed, usually on tables, and the guests of the event can walk around and view each item more closely.
-If they’re interested in placing a bid, they can write down their bid on a sheet of paper next to the item or, if the event is using mobile bidding software, place a bid on their mobile device.
+If they’re interested in placing a bid, they can write down their bid on a sheet of paper next to the item or, if the event is using bidding software, place a bid on their laptop or mobile device.

 Why are they popular?